aziddy/wifi_rover/README.md

 Control a RC car over the internet!

-I wanted my girlfriend, who went on vacation recently.
-To drive around the house and interact with my dog.
+My girlfriend went on vacation recently.
 So I made this thing so she control it halfway across the world